kadena-io/kadena-evm-sandbox/README.md

 },
 ```

-With these scripts, you can compile, test, and deploy the solidity project using `npm run` commands.
+With these scripts, you can compile, test, and deploy the SimpleToken contract in the `solidity` project using `npm run` commands.
 For example, you can deploy a project with the same address on all chains by running the following command:

 ```sh